rust-lang/rustc-dev-guide/src/overview/overview.md

 - For an algebraic data type (struct/enum/union) to be WF, its generics need to satisfy the `where` clauses on the ADT.

-The notion of well-formedness can be inductively extended for entities that contain types, such as trait predicates.
+The notion of type well-formedness can be inductively extended for entities that contain types, such as trait predicates.
 A trait predicate `T0: Trait<P1, ...>` is well-formed if `T0` and `P1, ...` are well-formed in addition to `Trait`'s `where` clauses being satisfied.